 The Legally Responsible Official shall electronically certify, on the Enrollee’s behalf, all applications, reports, the Sewer System Management Plan(s) and corresponding updates, and other information submitted electronically into the online CIWQS Sanitary Sewer System Database, as follows:

 “I certify under penalty of perjury under the laws of the State of California that the electronically submitted information was prepared under my direction or supervision.
-Based on my inquiry of the person(s) directly responsible for gathering the information, to the best of my knowledge and belief, the information submitted is true, accurate, and complete.
-I am aware that there are significant penalties for submitting false information.
-Additionally, I certify that: (1) reporting and notification of all sanitary sewer spills and/or discharges, and (2) other submitted reports and plans, comply with the Statewide Sanitary Sewer Systems General Order.”
+Based on my inquiry of the person(s) directly responsible for gathering the information, to the best of my knowledge and belief, the information submitted is true, accurate, and complete, and complies with the Statewide Sanitary Sewer Systems General Order.
+I am aware that there are significant penalties for submitting false information.”

 Hardcopy submittals to the State Water Board must be accompanied by the above certification statement.